 As the Nutrition Policy and Advocacy Advisor, I contribute to CARE-Zambia’s community-based and high-level nutrition efforts.
 Evoking the Keep It Simple, Stupid!
 (K.I.S.S!) mantra of my fellow-friend/friend-fellow Grace Heymsfield, I harvest data (survey results, policy maps, stories, budgetary analysis), explore findings, and then share discoveries in an attempt to provoke meaningful action.
 Through this work, I strive to amplify the voices of program participants, contribute to CARE-Zambia’s nutrition-related capacity and transform decision makers into accountable nutrition champions.

-The importance of an enabling environment, “environments in which the basic social, economic and political conditions are broadly favorable to nutrition,” is highlighted in virtually all of the modern frameworks associated with nutrition.
-The evidence is abundant and conclusive: investing in nutrition would have a large-scale positive impact, but thus far the Zambian government’s financial and executive support for nutrition has been insufficient.
+The importance of an enabling environment, “environments in which the basic social, economic and political conditions are broadly favorable to nutrition,” is highlighted in virtually all of the modern frameworks associated with nutrition2.
+The evidence is abundant and conclusive: investing in nutrition would have a large-scale positive impact, but thus far the Zambian government’s financial and executive support for nutrition has been insufficient3.
 A common question is how do we make national level decision-makers into nutrition champions?

-During my field placement, I have been contemplating a potential approach to create nutrition allies: can Non-Government Organizations (NGOs) leverage their unique position and ethically share participant’s stories in an attempt to create a critical mass of impassioned nutrition advocates?
+During my field placement, I have been contemplating a potential approach to create nutrition allies: can Non-Government Organizations (NGOs) leverage their unique position and ethically share participant’s stories in an attempt to create a critical mass of impassioned nutrition advocates4?
 Non-Government Organizations, like CARE-International, who function as community-based program implementers and high-level influencers are well positioned “Connectors.”
-Using the Malcolm Gladwell classification, “Connectors” are persons who galvanize individuals by telling stories that focus on people.
+Using the Malcolm Gladwell classification, “Connectors” are persons who galvanize individuals by telling stories that focus on people5.

 In order to achieve sustained political commitment to nutrition we need allies at every level and in every branch of government.
-I believe it would behoove the nutrition community to heed Joni Mitchell’s crooned advice and look at behavior change from “both sides now, from up and down.”
-Social and Behavior Communication Change (SBCC) is a burgeoning field that seeks to change behavior through communication and increasingly capitalizes on our inborn hunger for stories.
+I believe it would behoove the nutrition community to heed Joni Mitchell’s crooned advice and look at behavior change from “both sides now, from up and down.6” Social and Behavior Communication Change (SBCC) is a burgeoning field that seeks to change behavior through communication and increasingly capitalizes on our inborn hunger for stories.
 In the beginning of this piece, I could have inundated you with numbers, detailing the achievements of the CARE project, but I chose to illustrate impact with change stories; a decision backed by neurobiological evidence.

-In the upcoming months, I’ll endeavor to harness the vast potential of storytelling to share the experiences of CARE participants with decision makers in the government system.
+In the upcoming months, I’ll endeavor to harness the vast potential of storytelling to share the experiences of CARE participants with decision makers in the government system78.
 Preventing the crippling and widespread effects of malnutrition must become an acted-upon development priority, because unlike Esther’s football team moniker, people, especially Zambia’s future generations, shouldn’t have to suffer to win.